DANN9907/Konecta/Part2 Generative AI skills/README.md

 # Langchain Chatbot for Bruno_child_offers PDFs

-This chatbot is crafted to respond to inquiries regarding the Bruno_child_offers PDF, utilizing Hugging Face LLM models.
+This chatbot is crafted to respond to inquiries regarding the Bruno_child_offers PDF, utilizing OpenAI LLM models.

 ## Objective